iDVLTTU/SaturatedThickness/README.md

 ## STOAViz: Visualizing Saturated Thickness of Ogallala Aquifier
-STOAViz is a visual analytics tool for analyzing the saturated thickness of the \theOgallala{} aquifer.
+STOAViz is a visual analytics tool for analyzing the saturated thickness of the Ogallala aquifer.
 The saturated thicknesses are monitored by sensors integrated on wells distributed on a vast geographic area.
 Our analytics application also captures the trends and patterns of water in the Southern High Plains Aquifer of Texas.